withastro/docs/src/pages/en/reference/cli-reference.md

 Sets telemetry configuration for the current user.
 Telemetry is anonymous data that provides insights into what features are most often used.

-Telemetry can be disabled with this cli command:
+Telemetry can be disabled with this CLI command:

 ```shell
 astro telemetry disable